 1875 - 1878

-Founded in 1875, a British Engineer bought the patent rights of the Pulsometer Pump from an American, Thomas Hall.
-"The Pulsometer Engineering Company Ltd" was born.
+Founded in 1875, a British Engineer bought the patent rights of the Pulsometer Pump from an American, Thomas Hall and "The Pulsometer Engineering Company Ltd" was born.
 From this came the birth of the Company as it is known today.

 The Company moved from London to new premises in Reading, UK and expanded rapidly.